 Admit it.
 You sometimes click “yes” on notifications just to make them go away.
 You may have inadvertently let specific programs start automatically.
 Now they slow down your computer from the moment you turn it on.

 Shut them down if you aren’t using them.
-By minimizing how many programs run when your computer turns on, you’re making it run more efficiently.
+Minimizing how many programs run when your computer turns on makes it run more efficiently.
 Here’s an easy way to get the job done:

 - First, head to the Windows search box.